The talk that outlasts Monday morning and creates lasting change.

 + Does Davide include breakout sessions and meet-and-greets?

-Maybe it's because Davide has previously worked for all-inclusive resorts, when he comes to speak for your community, additional breakout sessions, Q&A, small group sessions with leaders, faculty, or employee groups, media interviews – all of these 'extras' can be arranged as part of the experience to best suit your desired outcomes.
+Maybe it's because Davide has previously worked for all-inclusive resorts, when he comes to speak for your community, additional breakout sessions, Q&A, small group sessions with leaders, faculty, or employee groups, media interviews are all welcome and can be arranged as part of the experience to best suit your desired outcomes.
+Davide only asks that there be sufficient time scheduled in between elements to deliver the best experience for everyone.

 + Does Davide guest on podcasts?

 Yes.
-Davide is happy to guest on podcasts.
+Davide is happy to guest on podcasts and has been known to become a host and audience favourite regularly.

 + What is Davide's availability and booking process?